psychemedia/stuff-and-nonsense/03_Storytelling/michael_morey_and_james_dove.md

 There is a Morey's building and timber merchants on the island to this day: you'll see their yards just coming into Sandown, from Brading, in Ryde, and in Newport.
 I don't know if they are related.

-James's mother, Michael's daughter, had died giving birth to him fourteen years before; his father had abandoned him and remarried elsewhere on the island.
+James's mother, and Michael's daughter, Mary, had died giving birth to him fourteen years before; his father, Thomas Dove, originally of Brading, had abandoned him and remarried elsewhere on the island.

 Early one morning in June, 1736, shortly after sunrise, six a.m. or so, Michael Morey and his teenage grandson left their cottage at Sullens, setting off "on Pretence of going to a Market-town about seven Miles from him, to buy Necessaries", as an old report has it.
 Between them, they carried some old leather panniers.

 Shortly after, Michael must have returned home alone, but then he too disappeared.
 A week later, Michael returned; "being asked after the Child, he could not give a satisfactory Answer.
 He was taken up on Suspicion; and upon searching a Chest belonging to him, his bloody Shirt (which was later produced in Court) was found wrapt up in a clean Shirt".
 He was placed in the care of his son, presumably under some sort of house arrest, and a hue and cry raised to search for James.

 Towards the end of July, Michael absconded again.
 Three days later, he was found again, a small reward paid for his return.
 Two weeks after that, he was sent to the Big Island, to the mainland, and imprisoned in in Winchester jail on suspicion of murder.